So you’re done with your first Python programming course? Congrats!

 The truth is: the sooner you start building your first Python projects, the better.

-It doesn’t matter how big or small your projects are, as long as you’re building them without following a video tutorial or a book.
-You need to work independently to learn how to apply your skills by yourself.
+It doesn’t matter how big or small your projects are, as long as you’re building them without following a video tutorial or a book every step of the way.
+You need to work independently as much as you can to learn how to apply your skills on your own.

 By the end of this article, you will be armed with a bunch of Python projects for practice to take your skills to the next level starting right now!

 Here are a few related articles about Python programming:

 - 19 Best YouTube Channels to Learn Python for Free

 - 12 Essential Advantages of Python (Why You Should Learn Python)

 - How to Finish Your Coding Projects Faster?
 15 Smart Tips for Beginners

 If you are not familiar, Python is a high-level, object-oriented programming language.

 Python is a multi-purpose programming language, so it’s very versatile.
 Companies use Python for a plethora of projects in areas like: